shakram02/cv/Ahmed-Hamdy-CV.md

 **Contacts** ahmedhamdyau@gmail.com **|** +201148424331

 ## Skills
-   C, C++, Rust, C#, Angular2 , Java, Android, Python, git, Data structures, Linux
+   C, C++, Rust, Java, Android, Python, git, Linux, C#, Angular2 , Machine learning

 ## Projects

 ### Assembler for SIC/XE machine
  Main target of this project is to learn and use a new language in such a short amount of time. `Rust` is a systems programming language by `Mozilla` that provides C capabilities plus memory and thread safety guarantees

 ### Shixy the robot
-I was lucky to have such a cool internship at [TMentors](http://tmentors.com/) Writing software that controls a remotely operated robot using `C#` and `WPF` and communicating with the `Arduino` that controlled the motors .
-I learned a lot about design patterns and clean software design through that year
+ At my internship at [TMentors](http://tmentors.com/) Writing software that controls a remotely operated robot using `C#` and `WPF` and communicating with the `Arduino` that controlled the motors.

 ### File server
 Building a reliable protocol on top of UDP using `C++`, This was the final project for the Computer Networks course.
 I learned about modern `C++` and using its `std` library and its idioms such as RAII and move semantics.
 I chose `C++` as a language as I wanted to learn it through this period.